BPA-CSIRO-Workshops/cancer-manuals/docs/modules/cancer-module-sv/sv_tut.md

 ## DELLY VCF output

 A VCF file has multiple header lines starting with the hash `#` sign.
-Below the header lines is one record for each structural variant.
+There is one record for each unique structural variant.
 The record format is described in the table below:

 Column | Field | Description